Woman shot when fight inside Delmar Loop bowling alley continued outside

-ST. LOUIS (KMOV) – A woman was shot when a fight inside a Delmar Loop bowling alley spilled onto the street Sunday night.
+ST. LOUIS, Mo.
+(KMOV) - A woman was shot when a fight inside a Delmar Loop bowling alley spilled onto the street Sunday night.

 St. Louis Police said an altercation started in the Pin-Up Bowl in the 6100 block of Delmar Blvd. just before midnight.
 The altercation continued outside in front of the business and a small fight broke out, during which multiple people started shooting at each other.